psusarla/banking/README.md

 * Keyclock should be backed with an identity provider such as ADFS.

 ## APIs
-Please refer to postman collection for samples
+Please refer to postman collection for sample requests

 #### GET /customer
 Gets all customers